jamis/jamis.github.io/_posts/2014-06-30-need-greed-speed.md

 {% include figure.html width="300" height="300" image="005-greedy-02.jpg" alt="A simple maze" %}

 "Right.
 So once I reach the intersection, I split myself---just like I do with Dijkstra's.
-Except this time only *one* of me keeps walking.
-The others just cool their heels and dream of sandwiches.
+Except this time all but one of me just cools their heels and dreams of sandwiches.
 For now.
 The question is: which one of me keeps walking?"
 He pointed at the two locations where his doppelgangers were ostensibly waiting.
 "Easy.
-I choose the one that is closest to the exit---as the griffin flies---and that's the lucky clone."
+I choose the one that is closest to the exit---as the bat flies---and that's the lucky clone."

 Fabian tentatively nodded. "...Okay."